Tempo logotype

 Top Azure DevOps strengths

-Azure DevOps is an established delivery toolchain with Microsoft's security and AI weight behind it, and it fits cleanly where engineering has standardized on the Microsoft stack.
-The points below cover what it brings.
+Azure DevOps is an established delivery toolchain with Microsoft's security and AI weight behind it.
+It fits cleanly where engineering has standardized on the Microsoft stack.

 • Microsoft/GitHub/Copilot AI integration under "Agentic DevOps," per Microsoft's published positioning.